symfony/symfony-docs/form/without_class.rst

 your form?

 The answer is to setup the constraints yourself, and attach them to the individual fields.
-The overall approach is covered a bit more in the :doc:`validation chapter </validation/raw_values>`, but here's a short example:
+The overall approach is covered a bit more in :doc:`this validation article </validation/raw_values>`, but here's a short example:

 .. code-block:: php